sqalli/GUQ-COSC1010/ReservedWords.md

 Python's reserved words, including keywords, constants, and built-in functions, are an integral part of the language.
 Understanding their roles and using them appropriately is crucial for writing clean and effective Python code.
 ```

-This expanded README file provides a detailed explanation of Python's reserved words, categorized into keywords, built-in constants, and built-in functions, with comprehensive examples for each category.
-It serves as a comprehensive reference for developers working with Python.